 The Math Department provides drop-in tutoring each week Sunday-Thursday 6:30-9:30 pm in the Math Hearth on the 2nd floor of Ford.
 Students in MATH 151, 152, 153, 249 and higher are all invited to use the Math Hearth tutoring service.

 The Math Department provides a tutor for each MATH 249 Multivariable Calculus class.
-The tutoring for MATH 249.01 (Colin Starr) is Wednesday nights, 6:00-9:00 pm, in the Math Hearth (Ford 2nd floor).
+Details to be announced.

 The Physics Department provides drop-in tutoring each week Sunday-Thursday 7:30-9:30 pm in the Physics Hearth on the 3rd floor of Collins.

 Students in statistics courses -- IDS 138 Intro to Applied Statistics, MATH 138 Statistics, other PSYC and SOC courses -- use the QUAD Center in Smullin 224 for assistance.